MicrosoftDocs/VBA-Docs/api/Access.Application.DSum.md

 # Application.DSum method (Access)

-You can use the **DSum** function to calculate the sum of a set of values in a specified set of records (a domain).
+Use the **DSum** function to calculate the sum of a set of values in a specified set of records (a domain).

 ## Syntax